bharurn/mimicpy/README.md

 # MiMiCPy
-MiMiCPy is a python package for efficient set-up and execution of QM/MM simulations using the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
+MiMiCPy is a python API for efficient set-up and execution of QM/MM simulations using the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
 [1] It supports a custom selection language and integration with molecular visualization software packages like PyMOL for easy preparation and execution of MiMiC runs.
-Preparation of Gromacs topologies for non-standard ligands, and other system preparation steps are also supported for the Amber force field.
-Support for wider system topologies and force fields are in development.

 ## Installation
 MiMiCPy is not available on pip/conda yet.
 To install run the following command in the terminal: